Ask any enterprise business that takes a traditional

 Minimum viable vs. minimum lovable product

-A common critique regarding MVPs is that many of these products, in their early iterations, simply don’t look very good.
+A standard critique regarding MVPs is that many of these products, in their early iterations, don’t look very good.
 While companies strive to engage their customers in loving and purchasing their products, most MVP models are focused on function rather than style.

 When working with the MVP method, it can be a big challenge to keep your target audience happy.
 You strive to deliver a product which, on the one hand, meets all their needs, and, on the other hand, will be enthusiastically implemented by them.